Passive Loss Rules (Portfolio 549)

 In general, passive activities under the rules are those activities involving the conduct of a trade or business in which the taxpayer does not materially participate.
 Material participation requires regular, continuous, and substantial involvement by the taxpayer in the operations of the activity — a relatively high standard that requires considerably more than general management responsibility.
 All rental activities are treated as per se passive, except for interests in rental real estate owned by certain real estate operators.
 Except as provided in regulations, no interest as a limited partner is treated as an interest with respect to which the taxpayer materially participates.

 Deductions and credits from passive activities that are disallowed for any year, because in excess of income and tax liability attributable to all such activities, are suspended and carried forward indefinitely to be used against passive income arising in a subsequent taxable year.
 Suspended passive losses are allowed against nonpassive income upon the disposition of the taxpayer’s entire interest in the activity, or in limited cases upon a partial disposition.
 Certain losses and credits from rental real estate activities may also be allowed against nonpassive income and tax liability, up to a maximum of $25,000 per year.

 II.
 Taxpayers Subject to the Passive Loss Rules

 III.
-Identifying Passive Activities
+Activities Covered

 VI.
-Interaction of Passive Loss Rules with Other Code Provisions
+Passive Loss Rules and Other Provisions